Documentary Short

 SYNOPSIS

-At 87, Paul Youd is on a mission to complete 100 ultramarathons before his 100th birthday, he defies age and injury, proving that limits exist only in the mind.
-As an advocate and fundraiser for animal causes, he uses his journey to challenge perceptions and inspire change, championing what’s possible with a plant-powered lifestyle.
-More Like Paul is a life-affirming documentary about resilience, purpose, and the impact of leading by example - at any age.
+At 87, Paul Youd is on a mission to complete 100 ultramarathons before his 100th birthday.
+He defies age and injury, proving that determination can carry us further than we think.
+As a passionate advocate and fundraiser for animal protection, Paul uses his journey to challenge perceptions and inspire change - championing what’s possible with a plant-powered lifestyle.

 DIRECTOR'S BIOGRAPHY